wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua01_2_help_ec.md

 ### I.Structure of UPSDK LuaPlugin
 For projects built with Eclipse, UPSDK is imported into the project as `*.jar`.
-Download UPSDK LuaPlugin in ( [Android-LuaSDK下载](http://doc.upltv.com/en/master/chapters/chapter09.html "download"))and unzip：
+Download UPSDK LuaPlugin in ( [Android-LuaSDK](http://doc.upltv.com/en/master/chapters/chapter09.html "download"))and unzip：

 ![ec-1-1](http://docc.upltv.com/uploads/201805/5afe9bd143673_5afe9bd1.png "ec-1-1")
 - `Eclipse`
   This directory mainly contains the ad dependency library files required for Eclipse project access.
-- `lua`文件夹
+- `lua`
   This directory mainly contains some *.lua source files for bridging the current Cocos2d-X lua project with the UPSDK interface call.
 - `Android Studio`
 If you build project through,please ignore this directory.